rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 - [Cleanup crew][iceb]: find minimal reproductions of ICEs, bisect regressions, etc. This is a way of helping that saves a ton of time for others to fix an error later.
-- Writing documentation: if you are feeling a bit more intrepid, you could try to read a part of the code and write doc comments for it.
+- [Writing documentation][wd]: if you are feeling a bit more intrepid, you could try to read a part of the code and write doc comments for it.
 This will help you to learn some part of the compiler while also producing a useful artifact!
 - [Working groups][wg]: there are a bunch of working groups on a wide variety of rust-related things.

 [iceb]: ./notification-groups/cleanup-crew.md
+[wd]: ./contributing.md#writing-documentation
 [wg]: https://rust-lang.github.io/compiler-team/working-groups/